newben420/234ledger_public_snap/README.md

 # 234Ledger

 This is public snapshot of 234Ledger's source codes.
-234Ledger is a news aggregator platform for the Nigerian's space.
+234Ledger is a semi-automated AI-enhanced news aggregator platform for Nigeria's space.
 It is currently offline.

 ![Screenshot](./POST.png "Screenshot - Post page when site was online")